Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Reconstruction of conventional templates at LISA

 By construction, the accuracy is smaller than the precision if the injected value is contained within the 95\% interval.
 If this is not the case, the accuracy can be arbitrarily large, reflecting a strong bias in the inference procedure, leading to a wrong assessment of the model parameter reconstruction error.

 As we will see later, especially in the case of multi-parameter templates in Sect.~\ref{sec:recons_beyond}, the parameter reconstruction suffers some degradations due to degeneracy, {\it i.e.}~many parameter sets can lead to similar GW signals within the LISA window.
 The posterior probability distribution recovered from such cases gets populated across the degenerate set of parameters, with the worst case being when the posterior flattens over the prior range(s).
 In these cases, the precision defined in~\eqref{eq:precision_recon} cannot capture the true reconstruction ability, as it will be prior dependent.
-To quantify the quality of the recovered posterior, we can define a third quantity which acts as a {\bf quality indicator},
+To quantify the quality of the recovered posterior in those more challenging cases, we define a third quantity which acts as a {\bf quality indicator},

 where the 95\% interval of the posterior (in the numerator) is compared to the full prior range $\delta X_{\rm prior}$.
-This quantity is positive defined and ranges within the interval ${\cal Q}(X)\in [0,0.95]$ by construction, so that for a flat posterior ${\cal Q}(X) = 0.95$.
-The closer it is to 0.95, the worse the reconstruction of $X$ is, as this reflects that the posterior is very similar to the prior.
+This quantity is positive definite and, by construction, ranges within the interval $Q(X)\in[0,0.95]$, such that a flat posterior corresponds to $Q(X)=0.95$.
 For parameters of a template where the reconstruction is not satisfactory ({\it e.g.}~precision larger than 100$\%$), we will report the quality indicator.
-We note, in any case, that $Q$ has no particular utility for the reconstruction of conventional templates here in Sect.~\ref{sec:reconstruction}, and it will become only useful in Sect.~\ref{sec:recons_beyond}, where some of the signals have multi-parameter space dependencies.
+In these cases the signal is weaker than the reconstruction capabilities of our procedure, and the corresponding outcome is a posterior which roughly resembles the prior distribution.
+In this situation, a quality indicator as we defined, is more meaningful, since it reports how close the posterior is to the prior.
+But the quality indicator does not contain information about the true (injected) value, which is what the precision metric captures.
+That’s why the two metrics are complementary and worth presenting, whenever convenient.
+We also note, in any case, that $Q$ has no particular utility for the reconstruction of conventional templates here in Sect.~\ref{sec:reconstruction}, and it will become only useful in Sect.~\ref{sec:recons_beyond}, where some of the signals have multi-parameter space dependencies.
+Finally, all reconstruction quantities reported in this section are obtained by averaging over 20 independent realizations of the mock data, each analyzed using the full reconstruction procedure.